 Year Number of Options Granted under Option Plan Weighted Average Number of Common Shares Outstanding for the Applicable Year Annual Burn Rate

+2020 542,000 42,755,999 1.3%

 2019 438,000 38,225,276 1.1%

 2018 430,500 35,952,211 1.2%

-2017 390,500 35,908,740 1.1%

 The Option Plan provides that the aggregate number of Common Shares reserved for issuance pursuant to all options granted to any one optionee shall not exceed 5% of the number of Common Shares outstanding on a non-diluted basis at the time of such grant.
 In addition, the Option Plan provides that the aggregate number of securities of FirstService: (a) issued to insiders of FirstService, within any one year period; and (b) issuable to insiders of FirstService, at any time under the Option Plan, or when combined with all of FirstService's other share compensation arrangements, shall not exceed 10% of FirstService's total issued and outstanding securities.
-As at December 31, 2019, FirstService had outstanding options under the Option Plan to purchase an aggregate of 1,639,100 Common Shares (being 4.0% of the outstanding Common Shares on that date).
-These options are held by various directors, officers and employees of FirstService (or former FirstService Corporation, pre-spin-off) and its subsidiaries and are non-assignable.
+As at December 31, 2020, FirstService had outstanding options under the Option Plan to purchase an aggregate of 1,883,112 Common Shares (being 4.3% of the outstanding Common Shares on that date).
+These options are held by various directors, officers and employees of FirstService and its subsidiaries and are non-assignable.